 Unit 1Students are introduced to Tables in Pyret, and learn about Numbers, Strings, Types, Operations, and Function Application.

-Unit 2Students choose the dataset they are going to explore, and begin their research papers.
+Unit 2Students choose their dataset, and begin to explore.
 In the process, they learn how to write their own definitions, first defining static values and then complete functions.
-They are also introduced to the Design Recipe - a structured approach to solving word problems and defining functions.
+They are also introduced to the Design Recipe: a structured approach to solving word problems and defining functions.

 Unit 3Students extend their knowledge of functions to include methods, and learn about Table methods for sorting, filtering and extending Tables.
 They are also introduced to Table Plans (a structured approach to manipulating tables), and begin manipulating their own datasets.

 Unit 4Students construct Bar and Pie Charts in Pyret, to visualize the quantities present in rows of their dataset.
 They experiment with these visualizations in a contrived dataset, apply them to their own research, and interpret the results.
 They also begin to write their own Sample Tables

 Unit 5Students learn how to measure central tendency (using mean, median, and mode), as well as variation (visualizing quartiles with box plots).
 After applying these concepts to a contrived dataset, they apply them to their own datasets and interpret the results in their research papers.

 Unit 6Students explore new visualizations in Pyret, this time focusing on the frequency of observations in their dataset.
 They learn how to construct and interpret Frequency Bar Charts and Histograms, experiment with these visualizations in a contrived dataset, apply them to their own research, and interpret the results.

 Unit 7Students investigate scatter plots as a method of visualizing the relationship between two axes, and begin searching for correlations in their dataset.